rsyncOSX/mydocsy/content/en/docs/_index.md

 {{% /pageinfo %}}

 If you want to synchronize data to a server, on Internet or your local LAN, there is some more setup to do.
-If you have enabled passwordless login by ssh-key you only have to add source, destination, login id and servername and you are ready to synchronize.
-If you have not enabled passwordless login, there are some more actions required before your first task.
+If you have enabled *passwordless login* by ssh-key you only have to add *source*, *destination*, *login id* and *servername* and you are ready to synchronize data.
+If you have *not* enabled passwordless login, there are some more actions required before your first task.

 ### New tasks, verify task and synchronizing data